pem725/Daily.R.Dose/README.md

-# Daily.R.Dose
+# Daily R Dose - A Year of Continuous R
-Personal R with Simone and Patrick
+Personalizing R with Simone and Patrick

 ## Day 1 (10/27/21):  Github workflow.